justbennet/umich-cluster-neuroimaging/docs/about-clusters.md

 clusters](https://docs.support.arc.umich.edu/help/use/) for a some examples of when and why you might want to use a cluster.

+# Why cluster computing not high performance computing?

+Many clusters started life as high performance computing (HPC) clusters, and some are.
+However, as the 2010s came to a close, more and more of the users of clusters were not concerned with the high performance aspect.
+Instead, they were concerned with high throughput (high volume) and transferring their computing load from computers they bought and maintained to the cluster.
+That enables people to do work on their own computers that is not easily done on the cluster, most notably visualization.

+So, this site is mostly about how to use the cluster to run many jobs, not about how to make one job go faster or get bigger.
+Given modern computers, it makes most sense for neuroimaging to think of jobs as being defined by subject, and that also makes it quite convenient to move back and forth between researcher-owned computers and the cluster.

 ## References

 [Slurm documentation](https://slurm.schedmd.com/)